On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Main Results

 The implications of Theorem~\ref{thm: support recovery: sub-gaussians} in context of the sparsity requirements on $D(U)$ and $D(V)$ for full support recovery are somewhat implicit through the assumptions and conditions.
 However, the restriction on the sparsity is indirectly imposed by two different sources -- which we elaborate on now.
 To keep the interpretations simple, throughout the following discussion, we assume that (a) $r=O(n/\log q)$, (b) $p$ and $q$ are of the same order, and (c) $s_x$ and $s_y$ are also of the same order.
-Since we separate the task of estimating the nuisance parameter $\Sy^{-1}$ from the support recovery of $V$, we also assume that $\sSy=O(1)$, which reduces the minimal signal strength condition \eqref{intheorem: statement: CT support recovery} to $\Sig_y\geq C_\B \sqrt{\log(p+q)/n}$.
+Note that (a) implies $\xi_n=O(1)$ for a type B estimator of $\hf$.
+Since we separate the task of estimating the nuisance parameter $\Sy^{-1}$ from the support recovery of $V$, we also assume that $\sSy=O(1)$, which implies $\xi_n=O(1)$ for a type A estimator of $\hf$.
+The assumption $\sSy=O(1)$, combined with (a), reduces the minimal signal strength condition \eqref{intheorem: statement: lower bound on signal} in Theorem \ref{thm: support recovery: sub-gaussians} to $\Sig_y\geq C_\B \sqrt{\log(p+q)/n}$.

-In lieu of the discussion above, the first source of sparsity restriction is the minimal signal strength condition on $\Sig_y$ mentioned above.
-It is easily seen that $\Sig_y\leq s_y^{-1/2}$.
-Therefore, implicit in Theorem~\ref{thm: support recovery: sub-gaussians} lies the condition
+In lieu of the discussion above, the first source of sparsity restriction is the minimal signal strength condition \eqref{intheorem: statement: lower bound on signal} on $\Sig_y$.
+To see this, first note that where $i\in[r]$.
+Since $\Lambda_{min}(\Sy)\geq \B^{-1}$,